tpf/tprf-hugo-site/content/payments.md

 ---
-title: "Payments - The Perl and Raku Foundation"
+title: "Payments"
 url:   "/payments.html"
 ---
-PaymentsDonations / Accounts Receivable
+Donations / Accounts Receivable

 Interested in making a donation or payment to The Perl Foundation?
 The most simple way to do so is by